 NT101- H - Elementary Biblical Greek Registration: [Begins as intensive in Summer II Term and continues through Fall Term] This course is offered in a hybrid format in two segments.
 The first segment is an intensive format meeting on campus Mondays through Fridays, July 28 to August 22, from 9:00 a.m. to Noon.
 The second segment will continue at 8:00 - 9:30 am on campus on selected Tuesdays throughout the Fall Term as announced, with the remainder in a Moodle online classroom environment.
 Registration is for both segments and both segments must be completed to earn 6 credits.

 RS240 – Roots of Wisdom: Exploring Religious Phenomena: will not be offered in the 2014 Fall Term.

 PH240 – Roots of Wisdom: Exploring Philosophical Thinking: will be offered in an evening slot in the 2015 Spring Term.
 Please plan accordingly.

 EM100 – Intro to Educational Ministries Registration: Students must register for either Section 1 or Section 2.
 Each section is limited to 12 students.
 All students registered for EM100 must attend the Plenary on MONDAYS at 4:00 pm AND one section on Tuesdays as scheduled.
 If more than 24 students register for EM100, a third section may be scheduled.

 CPE Registration (PT354): A copy of documentation of acceptance into a program from the CPE site must accompany your registration.
 The credits will not be registered until documentation has been submitted.
 See Sections 5 and 6 of the Student Handbook for additional information.
 Students in the combined MDiv/Chaplaincy program with LGH or those for whom CPE is the field education site will not register for PT354.

-Doctoral students who are not registered for classes should register for “DMINCONT” as continuing students.
+Post-seminar Doctor's students who are not registered for any classes should register for “DMINCONT” as continuing students.